tomasklaen/statin-preact/README.md

 This component will re-render any time any of the statin signals used inside it changes.

-In case the wrapped component throws an error, observer will render a box with the error stack in place of the component, as well as either pass the error to the `onError` listener, or log it to the console.
+In case the wrapped component throws an error, observer will render `null`, and either pass the error to the `onError` listener, or log it to the console.

 If any signal used before the error was thrown changes, the `observer()` will try re-rendering the component again, providing error recovery.